-The LiUNA Local 183 Training Centre is proud to have Training Delivery Agent status in the following three apprenticeship programs: Construction Craft Worker (LiUNA’s signature program), Brick and Stone Masonry and Cement Finishing.
-Each apprenticeship program is 8 weeks in length and provides the apprentice with comprehensive simulated real job site experience.
+The LiUNA Local 183 Training Centre is proud to have Training Delivery Agent status in the following four apprenticeship programs: Construction Craft Worker (LiUNA’s signature program), Brick and Stone Masonry, Cement Finishing, and Tractor Loader Backhoe.
+Each apprenticeship program provides the apprentice with comprehensive simulated real job site experience.
 With each of the programs, the apprentice will also receive all the necessary health and safety courses required to keep them safe on the job site.
 We offer different apprenticeship programs at each of our campuses.
 For a complete listing of our apprenticeship programs, see our program guide or course details online and for entry requirements please see the “How It Works” section on this page.

 Our class hours are Monday to Friday 7:30 am to 3:00 pm.